UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 - There are other commit methods that allow voters to batch and/or store encrypted salts/prices on chain.
 Those are not detailed here because they are unnecessary to understand the core Voting Interface.

-- This method will automatically attempt to retrieve any pending rewards on the voter's behalf.

 ### `revealVote`

 Reveals a vote that the voter committed to during the commit period.